Kingtim11/SmartBrain-APP/README.md

 SmartBrain is a fully responsive App that was developed using React and NodeJS as part of Andrei Neagoie's ZeroToMastery course 'The Complete Web Developer'.
-The app implements an advanced image recognition system utilising AI technology to accurately detect and identify faces in uploaded pictures.This app was a great learning experience as it allowed me to understand the connection between front-end and back-end development.
+The app implements an advanced image recognition system utilising AI technology to accurately detect and identify faces in uploaded pictures.

+This was a great learning experience as it allowed me to understand the connection between front-end and back-end development.
 It also allowed me to experience the lifecycle of an app from design to deployment.

 The front-end code for this app can be found in this repository.
 For the back-end code, please [click here](https://github.com/Kingtim11/SmartBrain-API).